NokNokMLS/BigDoorWyamBlog/input/posts/2019-06-22-the-digest-22nd-june-2019.md

 ---
 **_Today the Shops are CLOSED_**

-**Poland vetoes Clean Air/ Warsaw - Ghetto Fight/ Krakow - AOC for Auschwitz?/ Lodz - First Festival/ Tri-City - Summer Solstice/ Wroclaw - Scare'dy Cats/ Human Rights Threats / More Sport/ Soviet Drunk Tank and more...**
+**Poland vetoes Clean Air/ Warsaw - Ghetto Fight/ Krakow - AOC for Auschwitz?/ Lodz - First Festival/ Tri-City - Summer Solstice/ Wroclaw - Scare'dy Cats/ Human Rights Threats / More Sport/ Soviet Drunk Tank and more...( and check out What's Up in Poland FB Group)**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)